+Paragliding

-Paragliding extremely is an demanding sport requiring the highest levels of attention, iudgement, maturity, and selfdiscipline.
+demanding sport requiring the highest levels of attention, judgement, maturity, and self-discipline.
 Due to the inherent risks in flying this or any paraglider, no warranty of any kind can be made against accidents, injury, equipment failure, and/or death.
 This glider is not covered by product liability insurance.
 Do not fly it unless you are personally willing to assume all risks inherent in the sport of paragliding and all responsibility for any property damage, injury, or death, which may result from use of this paraglider.